Manslaughter suspect back in jail - Mount Desert Islander

 ELLSWORTH — The Bangor man charged with manslaughter for a 2015 fatal crash in Bar Harbor is back in jail after having his bail revoked for new criminal conduct, according to Hancock County District Attorney Matthew Foster.

-Miguel Garcia, 43, was booked into the Hancock County Jail on Wednesday.
-He had been free on bail since his April 2016 grand jury indictment on single counts of manslaughter, aggravated criminal operating while under the influence, aggravated assault and reckless conduct with a dangerous weapon.
+Miguel Garcia, 43, was booked into the Hancock County Jail on July 26.
+He had been free on bail since being arrested after his April 2016 grand jury indictment on single counts of manslaughter, aggravated criminal operating while under the influence, aggravated assault and reckless conduct with a dangerous weapon.

 When Garcia was booked into the jail, he tested positive for opiates and other drugs, Foster said.